-This article shows the importance of amplifying opportunities for student success at the University of Kentucky, one of the main initiatives of the university's $2.1 billion comprehensive campaign, Kentucky Can: The 21st Century Campaign.
+This article shows the importance of supporting scholarships, particularly UK's signature LEADS scholarship program.
+The funds amplify opportunities for student success at the University of Kentucky, one of the main initiatives of the university's $2.1 billion comprehensive campaign, Kentucky Can: The 21st Century Campaign.

 For freshman Rainee Terrell and her family, a UK LEADS scholarship was a saving grace.
 It meant Rainee could focus on her studies and her mother could focus on her health.